Discover Where To Stay In Mexico City? 10 Best Places

 Where To Stay In Mexico City If You Are Coming On Vacation?

-The best places to stay in Mexico City vary depending on your budget and what you're looking for.
+The best places to stay in Mexico City vary depending on your budget and what you’re looking for.
 If you want a luxurious hotel with all the amenities, there are plenty of great options, but they can be a bit expensive.
-If you're looking for something more affordable, there are plenty of mid-range hotels, or you can try Airbnb.
-No matter what type of accommodation you choose, we're sure you'll love your stay in Mexico City!
-Have fun exploring this amazing city!
+If you’re looking for something more affordable, there are plenty of mid-range hotels, or you can try Airbnb.

 Mexico City Hotels

 Mexico City has a variety of hotels where you can stay.
-There are some with great views and others where the only thing you'll be able to see is your hotel bed.
-If you're on a budget, there are also many affordable hotels in Mexico City where prices start at just $25 per night - that's about £16 or €19!
-And if money isn't an issue for you then please go ahead and book one of these luxury hotels in Mexico City where rooms from $200 (£140) upwards are available.
-Whatever your needs, we hope our guide will help locate the best place for where to stay Mexico City hotel near you!
+There are some with great views and others where the only thing you’ll be able to see is your hotel bed.
+If you’re on a budget, there are also many affordable hotels in Mexico City where prices start at just $25 per night – that’s about £16 or €19!

 If you're looking for a centrally located hotel where you can be within walking distance of all the main attractions, then we recommend staying in the historic center.
 This is where you'll find many of the city's oldest and most beautiful buildings, as well as some great restaurants and cafes.
 The following are some top picks from our list of hotels where to stay Mexico City: